-Silent acid reflux, also known as laryngopharyngeal reflux, is a condition in which the stomach acid flows backward into the larynx and nasal passages.
-Some consider it an extension of gastroesophageal reflux disease (GERD), where the stomach acid irritates the esophagus.
+Silent reflux in babies is a common disorder that usually gets corrected as the baby grows older.
+The condition is also called laryngopharyngeal reflux or silent acid reflux.
+It occurs when the stomach acid flows reversely into the larynx and nasal passages.
+Some may consider it an extension of gastroesophageal reflux disease (GERD), a condition in which the stomach acid refluxes and irritates the esophagus.

-In this post, we give you the causes, signs, and treatment options available for silent reflux in babies.
+The condition is termed “silent reflux” due to not having conspicuous signs and symptoms.
+The regurgitated stomach contents gradually return to the stomach.
+Read this post where we give you the causes, signs, and treatment options available for silent reflux in babies.

 Causes Of Silent Reflux In Babies

 Studies estimate that one in five children experiences a reflux disease.
 It is normal for babies under one year of age to have acid reflux, but if it persists beyond one year or is severe, then consult a pediatrician.